lagoproject/DMP/docs/howtos/how_to_join_LAGO_VO.md

 ## Registering as a new user on the eduTEAMS Service
 *(This subsection is copied from the work of Christos Kanellopoulos as eduTEAMs responsible at  [https://wiki.geant.org/display/eduTEAMS/Registering+as+a+new+user+on+the+eduTEAMS+Service](https://wiki.geant.org/display/eduTEAMS/Registering+as+a+new+user+on+the+eduTEAMS+Service))*.

 Before to join LAGO you must register in eduTeams.
-Te procedure is as follow:
+Te procedure is as follows:

 {% assign i = 0 %}